ArunavaCoderEm/HackUrWay-WeatherMe/README.md

       {webkitSpeechRecognition}

 #==>
-This website can show many functions like AQI HUMIDITY WIND SUNRISE SUNSET RAIN CLOUDY OR NOT AND TEMPERATURE.And also a next 6 days forecast.
+This website can show many functions like AQI HUMIDITY WIND SUNRISE SUNSET RAIN CLOUDY OR NOT AND TEMPERATURE.And also a next 6 days forecast.With a custom Scrollbar.

       {openweather API}